dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 # Troubleshoot memory leaks

 This page describes how to troubleshoot memory leaks.
-See other information on memory leaks [here](../README.md).
+Read more about leak tracking in [overview](OVERVIEW.md).

-If leak tracker detected a leak in your application or test, first check if the leak matches a [known simple case](#known-simple-cases), and, if no, switch to [more complicated troubleshooting](#more-complicated-cases).
+If leak_tracker detected a leak in your application or test, first check if the leak matches a [known simple case](#known-simple-cases), and, if no, switch to [more complicated troubleshooting](#more-complicated-cases).

 ## General rules